 Property Report User Guide (PDF - 3 MB)

 Property Actions Prior Approval User Guide (PDF - 155 KB)

-Typical issues include Federal interest and requests to subordinate the Federal interest
+Typical issues include federal interest and requests to subordinate the federal interest

 Grantees are encouraged to publish the results and accomplishments of their projects.
-To comply with U.S. Department of Health and Human Services grants policy, you must include an acknowledgement of grant support and a disclaimer in all project-specific publications, including journal articles, brochures and websites.
+To comply with U.S. Department of Health and Human Services grants policy, you may not use the HRSA or HHS logo, See HHS Logo, Seal and Symbol Policies.

+In addition, you must include an acknowledgement of grant support and a disclaimer in all project-specific publications, including journal articles, brochures and websites.
 See HHS Grants Policy Statement: Publications (PDF - 111 KB) for specific language and details

 All Federal grantees must provide services that do not discriminate on the basis of age, disability, sex, race, color, national origin or religion.
 Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons